 Snow and Ice Slip and Fall Injury Attorneys in Boston

 If you’ve suffered a snow and ice slip-and-fall injury or trip-and-fall injury, you owe it to yourself to contact a skilled and experienced premises liability attorney in Boston.
 It doesn’t matter if you’ve slipped and fallen on a sidewalk, parking lot, stairway or other slick, icy surface.
-The attorneys at the Law Offices of Jeffrey S. Glassman have experience dealing with these types of personal injury claims and obtaining maximum compensation for clients.
+The attorneys at Jeffrey Glassman Injury Lawyers have experience dealing with these types of personal injury claims and obtaining maximum compensation for clients.

 An aggressive, seasoned snow and ice injury attorney will fight for you and make sure you receive full compensation for your injuries, lost wages and pain and suffering.